Server Message Block: Fusion File Share by Tuxera

 Fusion File Share by Tuxera is a proprietary SMB server implementation developed by Tuxera that can be run either in kernel or user space.
 It supports SMB 3.1.1 and all previous versions, additionally advanced SMB features like continuous availability (persistent handles) scale-out, RDMA (SMB Direct), SMB multichannel, transparent compression, shadow copy.

 Likewise

-Likewise developed a CIFS/SMB implementation (versions 1.0, 2.0, 2.1 and NFS 3.0) in 2009 that provided a multiprotocol, identity-aware platform for network access to files used in OEM storage products built on Linux/Unix based devices.
+Likewise developed a CIFS/SMB implementation (versions 1.0, 2.0, 2.1 and SMB 3.0) in 2009 that provided a multiprotocol, identity-aware platform for network access to files used in OEM storage products built on Linux/Unix based devices.
 The platform could be used for traditional NAS, Cloud Gateway, and Cloud Caching devices for providing secure access to files across a network.
 Likewise was purchased by EMC Isilon in 2012.

-CIFSD
+KSMBD

-CIFSD is an open source in-kernel CIFS/SMB server implementation for the Linux kernel.
-It has the following advantages over user-space implementations: it provides better performance, and it makes it easier to implement some features such as SMB Direct.
+KSMBD is an open source in-kernel CIFS/SMB server implementation for the Linux kernel.
+Compared to user-space implementations, it provides better performance and makes it easier to implement some features such as SMB Direct.
 It supports SMB 3.1.1 and previous versions.